BigelowLab/obpg/README.md

 We provide a toolset for downloading and organizing a database of files.
 Consider downloading a time series for one particular product.
 You need to provide a root directory into which the data will be stored.
-We’ll make in your home directory, and we’ll add a subdirectory structure.
+We’ll make in your home directory, and we’ll add a subdirectory structure to that.
+Note that we include region, instrument and level as diretcory segments.
+That allows you to store other types of products along side.

 ``` r
 root = "~/obpg_data/pnw/SNPP_VIRRS/L3m"